QuestioWo/Sigma17/README.md

 * √ - Set up `githib.io` page for emulator
 * √ - Write 'Hello, World!' program to be default display
 * Add download/copy buttons for machine code and Sigma16 code versions of the program on the editor.
+* Allow unhighlighted code chunk to have tabs used correctly.

 ## Author